-The ATM UML Diagrams solution extends ConceptDraw PRO v10 with a selection of icons, text boxes and templates, that allow you to map the software process of an Automated Teller Machine (ATM), using a variety of UML examples to create your design.
+The ATM UML Diagrams solution provides a selection of text boxes, pre-made templates, and icons that allow one to map the software process of any ATM (Automated Teller Machine) by using a variety of the professionally made UML examples for creating a unique design.

-The ATM UML Diagrams solution is available for banking industry software specialists, who need to design and build ATM solutions and systems.
+Being available for all the ConceptDraw DIAGRAM users, the ATM UML Diagrams solution may be especially useful for all the banking industry software specialists in order to design and to build the needed ATM solutions and systems.

-The banking system samples you see on this page were created in ConceptDraw PRO using templates provided with the ATM UML Diagrams solution.
-These documents demonstrate some of the solution's capabilities, and the results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the ATM UML Diagrams solution.

 Example 1: ATM Sequence Diagram

-This diagram was created in ConceptDraw PRO using the Bank UML Sequence library from the ATM UML Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM using the Bank UML Sequence library from the ATM UML Diagrams solution.
 An experienced user spent 10 minutes creating this sample.

 Example 2: Bank Activity Diagram

-This diagram was created in ConceptDraw PRO using the Bank UML State Machine Diagram library from the ATM UML Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM using the Bank UML State Machine Diagram library from the ATM UML Diagrams solution.
 An experienced user spent 10 minutes creating this sample.